 - Some students take out a loan to study abroad, then apply for scholarships upon return to pay off the loan.

-- Set up direct deposit on WebAdvisor (under the "Direct Deposit - Enroll Now" link) to receive your financial aid disbursement electronically.
+- Set up direct deposit on MyCCU to receive your financial aid disbursement electronically:

-- Students can view the financial aid awards online by logging on through WebAdvisor.
-(NOTE: Be sure to select the correct aid year.)
+- Students can view their financial aid awards online by going to the MyCCU Self-Service Financial Aid tab (NOTE: Be sure to select the correct aid year).

 - Some financial aid awards must be actively accepted (and additional information completed) before the funds can be disbursed.